10 News First Sydney

-Sandra is the co-presenter of TEN Eyewitness News First At Five Sydney and has been part of the TEN News team since 1990.
-She celebrated her 25th anniversary at the network in 2015.
+She has been part of the 10 News team since 1990 and celebrated her 25th anniversary at the Network in 2015.

-Sandra has also hosted major Network news events including the Federal Budget, the Royal Wedding coverage from London and Oprah Winfrey’s Big ‘O’ event at the Botanical Gardens.
-She also co-hosted TEN’s interactive, real-life crime series Wanted.
+As one of the most recognisable and respected faces on Australian television, Sandra has also hosted major Network news events including the Federal Budget, the Royal Wedding coverage from London and Oprah Winfrey’s Big ‘O’ event at the Botanical Gardens.
+She also co-hosted 10’s interactive, real-life crime series Wanted.

 Sandra’s career includes 18 years as the highly popular Presenter and Senior Editor of TEN Late News with Sports Tonight.
 In that role, Sandra was the first Australian journalist to break the news of the September 11, 2001, terrorist attacks in the United States.
 She has subsequently covered anniversary commemorations of both the Bali bombings and the September 11 attacks.

 In 2009, her documentary Sandakan – Sheer Bloody Murder revealed the tragic story of hardship and horror faced by Australian prisoners of war in Borneo on the infamous death marches of World War II.
-It premiered on Network Ten over the Anzac Day weekend that year.
+It premiered on 10 over the Anzac Day weekend that year.

 Sandra’s engaging warmth, style and versatility have enabled her to cover numerous events such as Commonwealth and Olympic Games, as well as becoming the first woman to co-host the iconic Melbourne Cup/Spring Carnival, a role she filled for seven years.